 Dennis T. Beng Hui, 55, was elected as our Independent Director on Aug.
 24, 2019.
 Mr. Beng Hui is the Founder and current Managing Director of Technopoly Inc., a consulting company which uses Lean Thinking and Six Sigma to improve business performance.
 Technopoly has served various clients across several sectors, including the foodservices sector.
-He taught at De La Salle University, Department of Industrial Engineering, for more than 15 years until 2017.
-He holds a Master's of Science degree in Industrial Engineering and a Bachelor of Science degree in Industrial Management Engineering minor in Mechanical Engineering from De La Salle University.
+He taught at De La Salle University, Department of Industrial Engineering and a Bachelor of Science degree in Industrial Management Engineering minor in Mechanical Engineering from De La Salle University.
 He is also a PhD candidate in Industrial Engineering at De La Salle University.
 He is a Certified ASEAN Engineer (ASEAN, 2013) and a Certified Professional Industrial Engineer (Philippine Institute of Industrial Engineers, 2010).